Asthma is a disease of the airways, the small tubes which carry air in and out of the lungs.

 Non-sedating antihistamines are also used to treat allergic rhinitis symptoms and are generally safe for people with asthma.

-See our brochure Allergic rhinitis (hay fever) and your asthma for more information
+See our brochure Allergic Rhinitis and Hay fever for more information.

 Some prescribed and over the counter medications such as aspirin, non-steroidal anti-inflammatory medicines and beta blockers can aggravate asthma.